 We regularly teach this course in the winter semester.
 The course language is English.
 The course is mandatory in the first semester of our new B.Sc.
 IBS/IES programs.

 The course is worth 5 ECTS which can be earned by passing a written exam (90 minutes, single-choice format).
+Students can improve their grade by successfully participating in six quizzes during the semester.

 To accompany the lecture we use the following textbook: